zerotier/ZeroTierOne/PROTOCOL.md

 | [2] u16       | Length of encrypted Dictionary in bytes           |
 | Dictionary    | Key/value dictionary containing additional fields |

-Recommended dictionary fields in both HELLO and OK(HELLO):
+The unencrypted dictionary is not currently used.
+The encrypted dictionary can contain the following fields in both HELLO and OK(HELLO):

 | Name                 | Key  | Type         | Description                                      |
 | -------------------- | ---  | ------------ | ------------------------------------------------ |